Japan JCT Tax Obligations for Foreign Corporations with a Capital of JPY 10 Million or More (Amendments to the Consumption Tax Law, April 2024)

 Examples where JCT tax filing is required:

-- Businesses with taxable sales exceeding 10 million yen in the base period (roughly speaking, the fiscal year two years prior) for the taxable period
+- Businesses with taxable sales exceeding JPY 10 million in the base period (roughly speaking, the fiscal year two years prior) for the taxable period

-- Businesses with taxable sales exceeding 10 million yen for the specified period (roughly speaking, the first six months of the previous fiscal year, etc.)
+- Businesses with taxable sales exceeding JPY 10 million for the specified period (roughly speaking, the first six months of the previous fiscal year, etc.)

-- New corporations (including specified newly established corporations) with capital or investments of 10 million yen or more for taxable periods without a base period
+- New corporations (including specified newly established corporations) with capital or investment of JPY 10 million or more for taxable periods without a base period

 - Businesses that have made the election to become a taxable enterprise